-In the beginning I used a small, green bucket list notebook, and then upgraded to a simple Word document.
+In the beginning I used a small, green notebook with the words “bucket list” on the front, and then upgraded to a simple Microsoft Word document.
 Afterward, it graduated to a multi-tabbed Excel file.
 Now my over 1,000 goal list is located solely online on my blog, which has been the easiest for me.
 Not only is it conveniently accessible, but it also holds me accountable by being visible to the universe.
 There are also many phone apps and online bucket list websites where you can record your list and share it with others.
 Here’s a couple apps & communities:

-Another community to help make your bucket list, where the ideas seem endless.
+Another community to show you how to your make your bucket list, where the ideas seem endless.
 What I like about this one is the “swap” tab where you can ask others for help in achieving a goal.

 - iWish App

 The iWish app helps you discover your dreams with over twelve hun- dred bucket list ideas, then assists you in achieving them.
 You can create reminders, prioritize goals, and even make your own vision board.